 As long as you try to keep at least some of your anchor texts relevant, Google will have an easier time categorizing your content and ranking you accordingly.

-When it comes to creating a strategy for anchor texts that help SEO, I’ve found that using your own unique and varied approach is best.
+When it comes to creating a strategy for anchor texts that helps SEO, it is best to use your own unique and varied approach.

-That flies in the face of typical advice you see that focuses on which anchor texts you should use based on certain ratios.
+That flies in the face of the typical advice you see that focuses on which anchor texts you should use based on specific ratios.